monkeyyey/stealth_donkey/README.md

 Currently have zero knowledge on this.
 This component is the most important, as it serves the main purpose of this project.

 ## Agent Server Endpoints summary
-1 and 2 are experimental endpoints used to send a file/zipfile to `Admin server`. <br />
+1 and 2 are experimental endpoints used to send a file/zipfile to `Admin server`, variables are still hard coded. <br />
 3 and 4 are endpoints used to download a file/zipfile from `Admin server`. <br />
-5 is and endpoint for command execution on the `Client`, with the choice to save the result in a specific location on the `Client`. <br />
+5 is an endpoint for command execution on the `Client`, with the choice to save the result in a specific location on the `Client`. <br />

-## Agent Server Endpoints

-### 1. Hard coded endpoint that sends back file
-Upon receiving get request, it sends back a downloadable file by referring to a hard coded variable.

-### 2. Hard coded endpoint that sends back zip file
-Upon receiving get request, it zips a folder and sends back a downloadable zip file by referring to hard coded variables.
+6 is an endpoint for collecting specific files on the `Client`, and copying them to a specific folder, with the choice to retrieve this folder as a zip file.
+7 is an endpoint for collecting specific files on the `Client`, and sending them to an SSH server as a zip file.

 ## To be Fixed/Tested/Solved